 - Leaning on the Fourth Wall: In "Wild Cards", Joker's 22:51 time limit is an obvious reference to the runtime of a half-hour television program, although the episode itself is double-length.

 - Left Hanging: There are a number of plot threads left dangling.
-Including Green Lantern, Vixen, and Hawkgirl's Love Triangle and the result of General Eiling' vendetta against Superman.
+Including Green Lantern, Vixen, and Hawkgirl's Love Triangle and the result of General Eiling's vendetta against Superman.

 - Legion of Doom: The Injustice Gang and both Secret Societies.
 The name "Legion of Doom" was not allowed to be spoken within the show, but the producers have revealed that they consider the organization in season three of Unlimited to be the actual Legion.

-- Leitmotif: Batman, Superman, Wonder Woman, the Flash, Green Lantern, and Green Arrow all have their own musical motifs (Batman and Superman retain their melody motifs from their respective solo shows).
-Green Arrow even hums his own theme while swinging forth into battle at one point.
-Even the Blackhawks have their own theme in "The Savage Time," and it is their real song.
+- The Blackhawks have their own theme in "The Savage Time," and it is their real song.
 One of the classic comic teams from Golden Age, the Blackhawks had plenty of supplemental material released including, at one point, a song book.
-Though the music itself was composed by Lolita Ritmanis for this episode, she composed it to match the lyrics from the original Blackhawk Theme.
+Though the music from this episode was composed by Lolita Ritmanis, she composed it to match the lyrics from the original Blackhawk Theme.
 An Easter Egg on the DVD plays the song as a music video, featuring it in its entirety over the aerial dogfight of the episode (It is quite epic).

 - Leotard of Power: All over the place, though most often seen, of course, on Wonder Woman.